JuneKelly/perl6-config-clever/README.md

 ## Config files

-Config::Clever loads json files from the `config/` directory.
+`Config::Clever::load` takes a String `environment` parameter and loads json files from the `config/` directory.
 The json objects are loaded and merged together in the following order:

 - `default.json`
 - `<environment>.json`